junwatu/ai-narrative-and-voices/blog/README.md

 The original video, in which frames are generated  is ${videoDuration} seconds.
 Create a story based on these frames.
 BE CREATIVE.
 DIRECT ANSWER ONLY.
 ```

-This function also use the `generateTitle` function to generate title and the `generateSpeechToFile` function to generate audio voice.
+This function also uses the `generateTitle` function to generate the title and the `generateSpeechToFile` function to generate audio voice.

 #### Generate Title